-SPN 378 INTRODUCTION TO PENINSULAR AND LATIN AMERICAN LITERATURE I / 3 credits a selection of readings from Spain and Latin America in narrative, poetry, drama and essay.
+SPN 378 INTRODUCTION TO PENINSULAR AND LATIN AMERICAN LITERATURE I / 3 credits

+A survey of Hispanic literature from pre-Columbian to the Enlightenment.
+The course offers a selection of readings from Spain and Latin America in narrative, poetry, drama and essay.
 Taught in Spanish.
 Prerequisite: SPN 202.